talkohavy/guides/docs/programming/http/overview.md

 - HTTP is generally designed to be simple and human-readable.
 - HTTP is stateless, but not sessionless.
 However, while the core of HTTP itself is stateless, HTTP cookies allow the use of stateful sessions.
 - HTTP requires the underlying transport protocol to be reliable, (not lose messages, or at least present an error in such cases).
 Among the two most common transport protocols on the Internet, **TCP** is reliable and **UDP** isn't.
 HTTP therefore relies on the TCP standard, which is connection-based.
+- Before a client and server can exchange an HTTP request/response pair, they must establish a TCP connection, a process which requires several round-trips.
+- The default behavior of HTTP/1.0 is to open a separate TCP connection for each HTTP request/response pair.
+This is less efficient than sharing a single TCP connection when multiple requests are sent in close succession.

 # Description